Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 Anything a unit can do is an **ability**.
 Abilities cost **actions**.

-Each turn, units have 1 Move Action and 1 Standard Action to spend, in any order.
+Each turn, units have 1 Move Action and 1 Standard Action to spend, plus any number of free actions or reactions.
+They can be used in any order.

 ## Actions